 According to Commercial liability policy, you are able to get your rental boat docks insured against damages caused.
 They are usually more expensive because of the added risk of a lack of ownership of the boat dock.
 You might also want to look for policies that relocate your boat if the dock has been damaged.

-It is important to note that some boat dock insurance policies will not cover damages from things like ice, freezing, thawing, and total collapse.
+It is important to note that some boat owners insurance policies will not cover damages from things like ice, freezing, thawing, and total collapse.
 Property Coverage on the dwelling extension does not cover damage from wave action or ice movement so be aware of that.

 Throughout the time that you own and use a boat dock, you will want to escape any chances of being in a position where you have to make a claim from an insurance company.
 You would not want to think about the possible damage that a hurricane, a rainstorm, electrocution and the like will cause to your dock and boat.
 However, there may be many instances where you will have to make the claim.
 In order to be able to go through the process efficiently, you should ensure that you are prepared beforehand.